 The two terms on the right-hand sides are respectively ample and nef, so the left-hand side is ample.
 This finishes the proof. \end{proof}

-Next we introduce a mixed pairing between Cartier divisors and line bundles in a suitable situation, and consider the effectivity in this situation.
+Next, we introduce a mixed pairing between Cartier divisors and line bundles in a suitable situation and consider its effectiveness.

 Let $f:X\to Y$ be a projective and flat morphism of integral noetherian schemes of pure relative dimension $n$.
-Let $L_1, \cdots, L_{n}$ be line bundles over $X$.
-Let $D$ be a Cartier divisor over $X$, and $\CO(D)$ be the line bundle associated to $D$.
+Let $L_1, \cdots, L_{n}$ be line bundles on $X$.
+Let $D$ be a Cartier divisor on $X$, and $\CO(D)$ be the line bundle associated with $D$.
 Let $V$ be a dense and open subvariety of $Y$, and denote by $U\to V$ the base change of $X\to Y$ by $V\to Y$.
-Assume that $D|_U$ is the trivial divisor over $U$, which gives a canonical isomorphism $\CO_U\to \CO(D)|_U$.
+Assume that $D|_U$ is the trivial divisor on $U$, which gives a canonical isomorphism $\CO_U\to \CO(D)|_U$.
 There is a canonical isomorphism

 and canonical isomorphisms